rogofft/Digit_Recognizing/README.md

 This is a pet-project for recognizing handwritten digits on video stream.
-Used PyTorch, OpenCV, NumPy, scikit-learn, etc...
+Used PyTorch, OpenCV, NumPy, etc...

+Run train.py file to fit a model.
 Run DigitRecognizer.py file to start.
 Use --debug argument to start in debug mode.